puppetlabs/puppetdb/documentation/api/query/v4/aggregate-event-counts.markdown

 [curl]: ../curl.html
 [query]: ./query.html

-> **Experimental endpoint**: The aggregate-event-counts endpoint is designated
-> as experimental.
-It may be altered or removed in a future release.

 Puppet agent nodes submit reports after their runs, and the Puppet Server forwards these to PuppetDB.
 Each report includes:

 * Data about the entire run.